tis22/Minecraft_RL/README.md

 ---

 ## Usage
+*Note: An active internet connection is required at the start of the compilation process for Minecraft Malmo (launching the environment).*

 ### Training the agent
 If you want to train the agent, the program checks whether there is an existing training session (e.g. the `runs`, `checkpoints` and `images` directories should exist).
 - If the last checkpoint is found, training resumes from the next episode.